AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/private-dist.md

 <InlineAlert slots="text" variant="success"/>

-The number of characters allowed for any given field above it on the right throughout the distribution experience, and see how many are available still as you are typing into it.
-For instance, the name allows a max of 25 characters.
+The number of characters allowed for any given field is shown above it throughout the distribution experience (for instance, the name field allows a max of 25 characters), and the number will automatically update with the remaining amount as you're typing into it.

 Once you've entered the required fields, the **Save and create private link** button will be enabled.